 What is TB-500 peptide?

 TB 500 peptide is a synthetic version of the active region of thymosin beta-4, a naturally occurring 43-amino acid protein found in nearly every human and animal cell.
-The peptide corresponds to the actin-binding domain sequence LKKTETQ (residues 17–23) of the parent molecule and functions primarily by sequestering G-actin monomers to regulate cell migration, proliferation, and differentiation.
-In preclinical research, the compound has demonstrated wound healing acceleration of up to 61% in rat models and promotion of cardiac cell survival through activation of integrin-linked kinase.
+The peptide corresponds to the actin-binding domain sequence LKKTETQ (residues 17–23) of the parent molecule and functions mainly by sequestering G-actin monomers to regulate cell migration, proliferation, and differentiation.

 What is the recommended TB 500 dosage?